websanco/liferay-learn/docs/dxp/7.x/en/using-search/liferay-enterprise-search/monitoring-elasticsearch.md

    ```

    Use the `kibana_system` user password from your [security configuration](../installing-and-upgrading-a-search-engine/elasticsearch/securing-elasticsearch.md).
 Once Kibana is installed, you can change the built-in user passwords from the *Management* user interface.

+   On Elasticsearch 6.x, the Kibana system user's `username` is `kibana`.

 1. Begin configuring encryption by providing certificate files.
 See [Elastic's guide](https://www.elastic.co/guide/en/kibana/7.x/using-kibana-with-security.html#using-kibana-with-security) for more details.